Last Updated: 2/3/23 | February 3rd, 2023

 I’d suggest you travel with a Lifestraw so you can purify water no matter where you are.
 That will help you save money and reduce your reliance on single-use plastic.
 Double win!

 So, is Colombia safe?

-While petty theft is a growing concern, the country has so much to offer the intrepid traveler.
+While petty theft is a growing concern and there has been a slight uptick in crime, the country has so much to offer the intrepid traveler.
 There is amazing nature, vibrant cities, a fun nightlife, and a growing community of entrepreneurs and digital nomads who call Colombia home.

 It’s cheap and easy to navigate, and as long as you follow your instincts and use common sense, you will avoid trouble.

-So, while my personal experience in Colombia didn’t end well, I am definitely planning on going back.
+So, while my personal experience in Colombia didn’t end well, I definitely plan on going back.

 Because it’s just too amazing a place not to visit.

 Book Your Trip to Colombia: Logistical Tips and Tricks